 What Links Insomnia and ADHD?

 Research indicates that between 25 and 50 percent [3*] of people with ADHD suffer from a sleep disturbance, with sleeplessness being the most common.
-The substantial comorbidity between the two illnesses might be attributed to same neural pathways.
+The substantial comorbidity between the two illnesses might be attributed to the same neural pathways.
 Treatment for ADHD may also be associated with insomnia, such as timing of drug delivery errors.

 For example, both ADHD and insomnia are linked to dopamine dysregulation, a neurotransmitter important in controlling sleep-wake cycles and attention.
 Insomnia may also be a result of ADHD symptoms, which can cause restlessness or overactive thoughts that make it difficult to fall asleep.
-On the other hand, since sleeplessness affects cognitive abilities including impulse control and concentration, it might worsen symptoms of ADHD.
+On the other hand, since sleeplessness affects cognitive abilities, including impulse control and concentration, it might worsen symptoms of ADHD.

 Are You Affected by a Sleep Disorder or ADHD?